Doctor insights on:

 Probably not: Have your doctor refer you to a dermatologist who can more aggresively remove the lesion. ...Read more

 I've had a large mole on the side of my head all my life.
 When should I consider having it removed?

 Mole/nevus: Most are benign.
 If you notice it changing colors or shape it's time to have a board certified dermatologist evaluate the lesion. ...Read more

 Small (less than mm in diameter), flat, dark-brown, dots on face.
 They're like flat moles and I want to get them removed.
 What are they?

 Mole: A dermatologist may remove a mole with or without stitches depending on the location , size, shape, depth and degree of cancerous concern .
 There are no "natural " cures for mole removal.
 See a dermatologist to discuss all options. ...Read more

 - Talk to a doctor online

-- How to remove moles on face with home remedy?
+- How to remove moles with glycolic acid?

-- How to remove freckles moles from the face?
+- How to remove red moles with oregano essential oil?

-- How to remove white spots on face?
+- How to get rid of flat moles on face?